 The utility of this novel methodology was immediately apparent, and the team continued to grow, using the approach to evaluate other national-level health policies (e.g., Mexico’s 2014 sugary drink and junk food taxes) and to undertake an unprecedented analysis of ongoing changes in the U.S. food supply (read more about the Crosswalk research project).

-In 2015, the team recognized their expanding international partnerships and research work by adopting a new name, the Global Food Research Program (GFRP).
-With principal funding from the Bloomberg Philanthropies, GFRP began a multi-year, ongoing project to evaluate emerging nutrition policies in low- and middle-income countries around the world.
+In 2015, our team recognized expanding international partnerships and research work by adopting a new name, the Global Food Research Program.
+With principal funding from the Bloomberg Philanthropies as part of their Food Policy Program, we began a multi-year, ongoing project to evaluate emerging nutrition policies in low- and middle-income countries around the world.